 Home Inspectors: Are They Qualified to Judge a Home's Shortcomings?

-The broad category of home inspections can range from a basic third party walk through to specific and detailed audits or examinations of systems and conditions.
+The broad category of types of home inspections can range from a basic third party walk through to specific and detailed audits or examinations of systems and conditions.
 The first type of inspector can be expected to point out glaring home faults and to alert buyers to areas of possible concern.

 Third party paid inspections, conducted by individuals or teams, are typically performed on behalf of a buyer, and paid out of pocket at the time of the inspection.